fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v1.1.4/Update-AzureRmApiManagementDeployment.md

 ```

 ### -Sku
-Specifies the tier of the master azure_2 API Management deployment region.
+Specifies the tier of the master Azure API Management deployment region.

-psdx_paramvalues
+The acceptable values for this parameter are:

 - Developer
 - Standard